railsuser2014/openobject-doc-book-en/source/technical_guide/mrp.rst

-:location_src_id: Raw Products Location, many2one, required
+:location_src_id: Raw Materials Location, many2one, required

     *Location where the system will look for products used in raw materials.*